chrisjamiecarter/exercise-tracker/README.md

 - **Data Access**:
 Code-First Entity Framework is used for the database access methods.
 - **Data Seeding**:
-If configured, a set of mock shifts will be added to the databaseusing the [Bogus](https://github.com/bchavez/Bogus) library.
+If configured, a set of mock shifts will be added to the database using the [Bogus](https://github.com/bchavez/Bogus) library.
 - **Report Display**:
 Uses the Tables class provided by the [Spectre Console](https://spectreconsole.net/) library to display structured and formatted tables.